What is Sustainable Investing?

-Corporate Governance Factors
+Leadership and Corporate Governance Factors

+Leadership factors address how a company manages issues tied to its business model or common industry practices that may conflict with the interests of stakeholders, including government, communities, customers, and employees.
+If these issues are not managed well, they can create legal, regulatory, reputational, or operational risks.
 The Treasurer supports strong corporate governance practices that promote accountability, transparency, fair executive pay, shareholder rights, and ethical behavior.
 The Treasurer encourages policies and practices that reflect these principles.

 Environmental Factors